Glamping at San Ignacio on our way to Loreto and La Paz

 A series of shallow bays and white sand beaches are examples of what’s to come in Baja California Sur.
 Bahia Coyote offers that…and a beer.

-At the end of this stage, we stopped for two days at the beautiful colonial town of Loreto designated by the government as a Pueblo Magico, one of only 3 cities in Baja.
+We stopped for two days at the beautiful colonial town of Loreto designated a Pueblo Magico, one of only 3 in Baja.
 (The other two are Tecate and Todos Santos.)
 Loreto’s Plaza Juarez, which stretches to the sea, holds the Mision Nuestra Senora de Loreto Concho, built in 1740 by the Jesuits.
 This mission is significant, not only for its preservation, but as the first mission on the Pacific Coast from Cabo to San Francisco.
-(See mission photos in the tab “Where We’ve Been”.)

 A museum in the plaza contains colonial settlement artifacts and mission paintings from the 1700’s.
 The artifacts are in primitive rooms open to the environment.
 We are unaccustomed to seeing such pieces unprotected by natural elements, but a closed and locked antique door at night is as good as it gets.

-Outside of Loreto we diverted towards the mountains to visit the tiny village of San Javier, which has one of the most well-preserved missions on the Baja peninsula (and 300 year-old olive trees).
-The diversion took us through the jagged mountains of the Sierra de la Giganta (appropriately named), a craggy, impenetrable wall of rocky desert mountains, and deep valleys.
-Caution is the rule as cows, horses, goats, or donkeys are around the corners of the twisty mountain road.
+We detoured to visit the tiny village of San Javier through the jagged mountains of the Sierra de la Giganta (appropriately named), a craggy, impenetrable wall of rocky desert mountains, and deep valleys.
+Cows, horses, goats, and donkeys are around the corners of the twisty mountain road.

-Saturday evening, 6 hours after leaving Loreto, we arrived in La Paz (population 244,200).
+Six hours after leaving Loreto, we arrived in La Paz (population 244,200).
 The AirBnB reservation is more than satisfactory.
 Our condo overlooking the Sea of Cortez in Costa Baja, is a very, very fine house.
-Restaurants are great.
-In town, we find where to buy organic vegetables, eggs, and meat.
-We will rest for a while…then off to explore for our next posts.